benjavides/Spout-UE5/README.md

 The bundled `Spout.dll` will be staged automatically into your project’s `Binaries/Win64` directory during the build process.

+---

-### Notes
+## Notes

-- This plugin is **Windows-only**.
+- This plugin is **Windows-only**
-- A working C++ toolchain is required (Visual Studio with the appropriate Windows SDK).
+- A working C++ toolchain is required (Visual Studio with the appropriate Windows SDK)
-- If you encounter build errors after upgrading Unreal Engine versions, try cleaning the project and regenerating project files.
+- If you encounter build errors after upgrading Unreal Engine versions:
+  - Clean the project
+  - Regenerate project files
+  - Rebuild from scratch

 ## Installation
 1. Download the plugin for your Unreal Engine version from the [Releases](../../releases) page if you do not wish to build it yourself.